 Construction sites are like living, breathing organisms, evolving and literally changing the landscape over the course of a project.
 During construction, multiple contractors are constantly entering and exiting the site, various raw materials and supplies are delivered, generators, large tools, and earth-moving machines are left outside overnight, and visibility to key areas becomes obstructed as walls rise.
-When it comes to security, these things and more combine to present unique challenges to construction firms.
+When it comes to construction site security, these things combine to present unique challenges to construction firms.

 Mobile surveillance systems are becoming very popular and have a number of perks over fixed cameras.
 Titan’s Virtual Guard is a mobile surveillance system that is ideal for parking lots and other outdoor environments.
 In our previous blog, we spoke about the many benefits of a Virtual Guard including providing proactive, “always-on” surveillance of challenging properties and its flexibility to be moved around the property as needed.

 Whether you’re managing a construction site or a parking lot, a corporate office or a multi-family residential, live security monitoring has become an increasingly popular solution to prevent theft, property damage, and ensure the safety of anyone or anything occupying the space.
-Less expensive than having security guards on premise, a permanent surveillance system provides 24-hour monitoring, with strategically placed cameras, all watched over by a trained team on hand to catch—and act upon—suspicious activity as it happens.

 Parking area security has become a growing concern for business owners nationwide.
 Most indoor car lots and garages are poorly lit, making them a prime setting for criminal activity, from car break-ins and vandalism to motor vehicle theft and even acts of violence.

 Parking lots across the United States are hotbeds for crime, from car break-ins and vandalism to motor vehicle theft and even acts of violence.
 In fact, 80% of all crimes in malls and apartments occur in their parking lots or garages.